pennersr/django-allauth/docs/configuration.rst

   The URL (or URL name) to return to after the user logs out.
 This is the counterpart to Django's ``LOGIN_REDIRECT_URL``.

+ACCOUNT_NEW_ACCOUNTS_ACTIVE (=True)
+  Whether newly created accounts (through signup) should be active.
+Switch to ``False`` to have them disabled, allowing for manual activation of new accounts by administrators.

 ACCOUNT_PASSWORD_INPUT_RENDER_VALUE (=False)
   ``render_value`` parameter as passed to ``PasswordInput`` fields.